choonoKw/SRED/README.md

     - \mathbf{s}^H\mathbf{G}_m\mathbf{s}\left\{\nabla_\boldsymbol{\phi} \mathbf{s}^H\mathbf{H}_m\mathbf{s}\right\}}
     {\left\{\mathbf{s}^H\mathbf{H}_m\mathbf{s}\right\}^2},
 \end{equation*}
-and we show the following lemma about the first exact gradient of the \gls{sinr} with respect to phase-code to the best of our knowledge.
+and we show the following lemma about the first exact gradient of the SINR with respect to phase-code to the best of our knowledge.

 \begin{lemma}\label{lemma:grad}
     The exact gradient of $f_m(\boldsymbol{\phi})$ with respect to the phase-code vector $\boldsymbol{\phi}$ is given by: